renepacchaux/performing-arts-ux/README.md

 **Easy to follow**

-It is important to not drum up a list of todos immediately.
+It is important not to drum up a list of todos immediately.
 Some resources of the website would call out to existing site and documents in published by the stakeholder.
 Those unpublished were put in place with the help of an Airtable service.
 This is where our performer data would live.

-<a id="org9a8dc07"></a>
+<a id="org5d2042d"></a>

 ### Discovery